microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

-Create SQL server with Sample database,please provide the database name as **"oaisqldemo"** and server name as **"oaisqldemo"**.Follow the links in below step to create the SQL database in the resourcegroup where you wil like to host your databbase and openai service  https://www.sqlshack.com/create-an-azure-sql-database-with-built-in-sample-data/
+Create SQL server with Sample database,please provide the database name as **"oaisqldemo"**.Follow the links in below step to create the SQL database in the resourcegroup where you wil like to host your databbase and openai service  https://www.sqlshack.com/create-an-azure-sql-database-with-built-in-sample-data/
 <img width="905" alt="image" src="https://user-images.githubusercontent.com/50298139/222620998-e30223f8-b44a-4524-a80a-3aba68ce30ee.png">